Reward Redistribution via Gaussian Process Likelihood Estimation: GP-based Likelihood Reward Redistribution

-In this section, we present a novel reward redistribution framework that leverages probabilistic modeling.
-Unlike conventional methods that rely on either deterministic regression approaches~\cite{arjona2019ruder} or subsample segments of trajectories — both of which treat rewards as isolated, Markovian signals, our method models the per-step proxy reward as a random variable and computes the likelihood over the entire trajectory using the leave-one-out (LOO) strategy.
-This approach integrates the interdependencies between state–action pairs and captures temporal correlations in a holistic manner.
-Moreover, our formulation inherently incorporates an uncertainty regularizer that robustly mitigates trivial solutions, and we show that the traditional reward redistribution is a special case of our method.
+In this section, we present a GP-based reward redistribution framework that leverages probabilistic modeling and nonparametric regression.
+Unlike conventional methods that rely on parametric regression approaches~\cite{arjona2019rudder} or subsample segments of trajectories~\cite{ren2021learning}—both of which treat rewards as isolated, independent signals, our method models the per-step proxy reward as a random variable from a GP and computes the likelihood over the entire trajectory using the LOO strategy.
+We then update the parameters in the GP by maximizing the likelihood.
+As we will show in the Theoretical Analyses section, our framework includes the conventional MSE-based reward redistribution~\eqref{eq:MSERewardRedistribution} as a special case and inherently incorporates an uncertainty regularizer that robustly mitigates trivial solutions.
+Furthermore, GP-LRR enables gradient information pooling through explicit correlation modeling.